akhilchibber/vision-sphere-detect/src/scripts/README.md

-# Object Detection Scripts for Gravestein Vision
+# Object Detection Scripts for AkhilVision

 This directory contains Python scripts for object detection using YOLOv5.